 The view from the top of Wesser Bald tower offers some of the best 360 views in North Carolina.
 Today, a platform covers the top which was once a “tiny home” for Forest Service “lookouts.”
 They lived on top of the bald for months on end watching for forest fires.
 An adjoining cabin and pump house was once located atop the 4627 foot high bald.
 Before the early 1930’s, a simple wooden structure set atop the mountain.
 This was replaced in 1936 by the CCC with a sturdier 30′ steel tower, which was capped by a 14’x14′ live-in cab.

-Today, there’s plenty of evidence around the tower where hikers have camped along the ridge and I guess you can see what is left of the bald with the grasses behind Pat and Wessy.
-Also, you see where hikers spend the night.
-There’s a fire pit!
+There’s plenty of evidence around the tower where hikers have camped along the ridge and I guess you can see what is left of the bald with the grasses behind Pat and Wessy.
+Also, there’s a fire pit at the top!

 I love these views.
 I think once you get these mountains in your soul, you keep returning for breaks in this crazy, crazy out-of-control world.